-- a solidly grounded wye connected high voltage winding with a delta connected secondary winding, or - a delta connected high voltage winding with a separate grounding transformer connected to the high voltage terminals of the interconnecting transformer.
-In this circumstance the grounding transformer shall be connected directly to the interconnecting transformer terminals without an isolating device.
+When the grounding transformer is installed on the high voltage side it shall be connected directly to the interconnecting transformer terminals without an isolating device.
 The grounding transformer shall be in the same zone of protection as the interconnecting transformer.